Purdue-CS193/homework-0-Mahitha01/index.md

+# Mahitha's First CS193 Homework

+- I like that CS193 is a course to introduce us to the tools we can use throughout our time studying and learning CS.
+- It also helps us use these tools in the future when we are in the workforce.
+- It's great that students are the ones leading this course because who else would know which resources are helpful than them.
+- We get to be in contact with upperclassmen.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.